 - Preheat the oven to 350°F (176˚C) and line a 9” bread pan with parchment paper or grease the pan.

 - Heat a large skillet on medium heat and add the oil or the 2 tablespoons of vegetable broth if you don’t cook with oil.
 When the oil or broth is hot add the onions and reduce the heat to medium-low.
 Stir well.
-Add 1 tbsp Italian seasoning, and salt and pepper to taste, stir well, and cook until the onions are soft and translucent.
+Add 1 tablespoon Italian seasoning, and salt and pepper to taste, stir well, and cook until the onions are soft and translucent.
 Don’t let them brown.
 Approximately five minutes.

 - Process the 15 oz of drained and rinsed (reserve the liquid) chickpeas in a food processor until creamy.
 Put in a large bowl.